-Kadoma, Zimbabwe Travel Guide
+Kadoma, Zimbabwe City

-City City in Mashonaland West, Zimbabwe
+City in Mashonaland West, Zimbabwe

 Kadoma’s economy grew on gold and chrome; today visitors note working mines, informal markets and the town’s gritty pubs before heading to nearby communal farms or heritage sites.

-Why Visit Kadoma, Zimbabwe? #
+Why Visit Kadoma, Zimbabwe?#

 A historic mining town on the mineral-rich Great Dyke, Kadoma draws visitors curious about Zimbabwe’s extractive past and rural commerce; old mine sites and local workshops tell that story.
 Markets and street vendors sell crafts and roasted maize, while nearby rivers and small reserves offer fishing, birding and short game drives.
 Simple eateries serve sadza with grilled meats, showcasing everyday flavors.
 Kadoma is a practical stopover for travelers tracing industrial routes through Mashonaland West and exploring nearby natural areas.

-Best Time to Visit Kadoma, Zimbabwe #
+Best Time to Visit Kadoma, Zimbabwe#

 Kadoma is nicest in the cool, dry months (May-Aug) when days are sunny and travel is easy.
 The hot pre-rain season gets dusty, and rains bring lushness but slower roads.